 Everything from tire choice to when a driver takes a pit stop can affect the outcome of a race.
 Even when strategies don't pay off, this can make for edge-of-your-seat action.

-3. There Are Tons of Stats to Track
+3. F1 Has Tons of Stats to Track

 4. Don't Like the Winners?
 Who Cares!